 It is important to consider the margin of error when making comparisons between groups and years, particularly when the results are close.
 Data users are encouraged to use the margin of error to determine if a difference between groups is statistically significant.
-The margin of error is available for all estimates presented in the DataBuilder.
+The margin of error is available for all estimates presented in the DataBuilder products.

 In figure B, the black bars for Estimate A and Estimate B do not overlap.
 This means that it can be concluded with a 95% level of confidence that there is a difference between Estimate A and Estimate B. However, the error bars for Estimate B and Estimate C do overlap.
-This means that it cannot be concluded with a 95% level of confidence that there is a difference between Estimate B and Estimate C are similar, and further testing needs to be undertaken to determine whether there is a statistically significant difference between the estimates.
+This means that it cannot be concluded with a 95% level of confidence that there is a difference between Estimate B and Estimate C. It also cannot be concluded that Estimate B and Estimate C are similar, and further testing needs to be undertaken to determine whether there is a statistically significant difference between the estimates.